tpayne/terraform-examples/samples/AWS/templates/neptune/README.md

 Prerequisites
 -------------
-To run this tutorial, you must have ensured the following...
+To run this sample, you must have ensured the following...

 * You have access to a AWS account as an admin or owner